 Enrolment at Drury School is governed by an enrolment scheme, as per the above details.

 Drury School Board of Trustees has a limited number of out-of-zone enrolment places next year for students in Years 1, 2 and 4.
 No places are available for out-of-zone students in other year levels.
 Applications will close on 17 October 2018 with a ballot taking place on 24 October 2018 if necessary:

 - Priority One: (not applicable to Drury School)

 - Priority Two: Siblings of current students who have conformed to the expected school behaviour standards

 - Priority Four: Children of former students

 - Priority Five: Children of Board members and children of staff employed at the school

-The application form for out-of-zone places can be downloaded below or is available from the school office.
+The application form for out-of-zone places will be available from the school office in late August.
 Applications must be received by 3pm Wednesday 17 October 2018.
 If necessary a ballot will be held on Wednesday 24 October 2018.

 Applications for enrolments will be processed in the following order of priority: